azure562/git_practice/content/blog/goodreads-python-data.md

 ![Conventional bar chart](/images/books-by-authors_vertical.png)

-Dull and boring, right?
+Not very exciting, right?

 A good book about data visualization is [Stroytelling with data](https://www.storytellingwithdata.com/books).
 Among the many topics it covers, there is one about *choosing an effective visual*.
 It convinced me that I'll be better off with a horizontal bar chart.
 And I need to declutter (remove noises) the chart as much as possible.

-After many tries, copy-paste from [stackoverflow](https://stackoverflow.com/), and read from matplotlib and Python documentation (yeah, we do need to read the documentation!)
+After a lot of trial and error, copy-paste from [stackoverflow](https://stackoverflow.com/), and read matplotlib and Python documentation (yeah, we do need to read the documentation!)
 I got a horizontal bar chart.

 ![Nice horizontal bar chart](/images/books-by-authors.png)